frec3044/git-quarto-intro/assignment/instructions.md

 use_git_config(user.name = "Jane Doe", user.email = "jane@example.org")
 ```

 5. Set up your GitHub credentials on your computer.
 Follow the instructions [here](https://happygitwithr.com/https-pat.html#tldr) about using `usethis::create_github_token()` and `gitcreds::gitcreds_set()` functions.

-Be sure that your GitHub PAT doesn't expire before the end of the semester.
+IMPORTANT: Be sure that your GitHub PAT doesn't expire before the end of the semester.

 Also, save your GitHub PAT to a password manager to find it in the future (in case you need to interact with GitHub from a different computer).

 6. Go to Canvas and get the link to accept the assignment.
 Copy and paste the link in a web browser.
 Accept the assignment.